Family Mediation and Divorce Support

-Practical help with separation, children, finances and property from an FMC-accredited mediator and non-practising solicitor with over 30 years experience.
+Practical help with family mediation and divorce support for separation, children, finances and property from an FMC-accredited mediator and non-practising solicitor with over 30 years’ experience.

 Whether you are ready to mediate, need a MIAM, or simply feel unsure where to start, I will help you understand your options one step at a time.